ajayrawatsap/Identify-a-Car-Model-with-Deep-Learning/README.md

 ## Dropout Results with Pytorch
 ![drop_pytorch](https://github.com/ajayrawatsap/Identify-a-Car-Model-with-Deep-Learning/blob/master/resources/pytorch_drop.PNG)
-Unlike in Keras he validation accuracy decreased with dropout from 0.966 to 0.963 and the validation and training curves are also similar.
-Since there is not noticeable improvement in either accuracy not variance, we will drop the dropout for Pytorch and continue with Batch Normalization in next section without dropout
+Unlike in Keras the validation accuracy decreased with dropout from 0.966 to 0.963 and the validation and training curves are also similar.
+Since there is no noticeable improvement in either accuracy or variance, we will drop the dropout for Pytorch and continue with Batch Normalization in next section without dropout

 ## Dropout Source code in Pytorch
 - [Kaggle](https://www.kaggle.com/ajaykgp12/cars-pytorch-aug-bn?scriptVersionId=20582538)